I am a Researcher

 The Australian Young Onset Dementia Special Interest Group

 The Australian Young Onset Dementia Special Interest Group is a national network committed to research, policy, and clinical care to improve outcomes for people with young onset dementia and their families.
-The YOD-SIG includes nearly 100 people living with young onset dementia, care partners, researchers, clinicians and service providers, and is working to foster and improve collaboration and information sharing across sectors.
-The YOD-SIG develops resources, delivers education activities, conducts collaborative research, advocates for improved care and support, and provides expert advice on topics of importance for people with young onset dementia and their families.
+YOD-SIG is working to foster and improve collaboration and information sharing across sectors.
+YOD-SIG develops an array of resources, education activities, research, and advocates for improved care and support for people with young onset dementia and their families.

 Early and Mid-Career Researchers Accelerator Group